 Chains of Seven

-Set out large vinyl covered paper clips of various colors.
-Have each of your children choose seven clips and connect hem together.
-Display the chains side by side in the circle.
+Set out large vinyl-covered paper clips of various colors.
+Have each of your children choose seven clips and connect them together.
+Display the chain's side by side in the circle.
 Help the children discover that each chain through different in color, contains seven paper clips.